-As a tenor I have prepared over 40 roles, and am quite familiar with the challenges involved.
-I used to play for myself but found that to be undesirable both vocally and dramatically.
+As a tenor I have prepared many roles so am quite familiar with the challenges involved.
+When practicing I used to play for myself but found that to be undesirable both vocally and dramatically.
 I decided to devise a recorded accompaniment for myself.
 Others viewed what I was doing and requested I do the same for them.
 This is how Opera Practice Perfect was born.

-The accompaniments became artistically viable.
+I believe the accompaniments became artistically viable.
 In performance there is some give and take in arias, but everything else is in the hands (literally) of the conductor.
-So at the very least, I am comfortable knowing I am practicing to the baton of someone with whom I might actually be having the live experience.
+So at the very least, with OPP accompaniments, you can be secure knowing you are practicing to the baton of someone with whom you might actually have the live experience.

 As a teacher, I find it liberating not to play for my students, but sit aside and give them my complete attention both to their voice and their body movements.